AiboYao/AiboYao.github.io/index.md

 Here is **Aibo Yao**.<br>

-I focus on railway transportation management and study Logistics Engineering and Management.
-I am from Guangzhou, China.
-You can reach me at **15603233192** or **yaozhenbo@swust.edu.cn**.
+My research interests include but are not limited to: operations management, supply chain, blockchain, and platform governance.
+I am from Guangzhou and am currently a third-year graduate student majoring in Logistics Engineering and Management at Wuhan University of Science and Technology.
+You can contact me via my academic email: **yaoaibo@wust.edu.cn**.

 ---